Nigeria funeral for church attack victims draws anger, tears

 “We have failed to defend these people — not because we are not trying but because the forces on the other side are evil and they have support,” said Ondo State Gov. Rotimi Akeredolu.

-Survivors have said the gunmen bombarded the church-goers with bullets during a 30-minute-long attack.
+Survivors have said the gunmen sprayed the church-goers with bullets during a 30-minute-long attack.
 Five children were among the dead, witnesses said.

 No one has claimed responsibility for the church killings and authorities have yet to announce any arrests in connection with the massacre.